 Acronyms are more natural to say and remember.
 However, they may not be as effective in evoking meaning or feelings as experiential or descriptive names.

 Acronyms work best for large corporations or brands that have already established a name for themselves under their full names, like BMW.

-However, for start-up companies, this practice should be avoided as the random mix of letters may only lead to confusion or indifference.
+However, for startup companies, this practice should be avoided as a random mix of letters may only lead to confusion or indifference.

 4 – Neologisms